 I scanned a few recipes I used from cookbooks and narrowed down my cookbooks to three.
 (Love the Art of Simple Food by Alice Walker.)
 I scanned a food plan and was able to get rid of the book.

 My rule is if the books can’t fit in the bookshelves, then I have too many.

 How do I slow the flow of books into the house?

 - I got a Kindle for Christmas and most new books are now on that device.

 - I have a pile of 5 books I am reading, and have to either finish the book or give away the book before i get to read a new one.

 - I ask if I already have a similar book and whether I have read it or not before I buy a book.

-- I take notes on books I read, so I don’t have to keep the books when I am done.
+- I take notes on books I read (in Evernote), so I don’t have to keep the books when I am done.